houzyk/thephilosophicalcode/OneByteAtAAtime/OneByteAtATime.md

 Moving beyond the overarching question of life's meaning, this question takes a more personal and introspective approach, seeking to understand an individual's unique contribution to the world.
 It is a dynamic process.
 Is it to achieve happiness and knowledge of the good?
 Or is it to overcome nihilism?
 For Kierkegaard, existing meant becoming more and more individual, yet this opportunity is not uniformly available to all individuals, as many may find themselves living in an "inauthentic" manner.
 Ultimately, the purpose of life is to live it.

-Okay, I know these questions may seem superficial or shallow, like pseudo-problems (which is, by the way, the essence of philosophy), but they have the power to induce existential crises in me, and that's..*amazing*!
+Okay, I know these questions may seem superficial or shallow, like pseudo-problems (which are, by the way, part of the essence of philosophy), but they have the power to induce existential crises in me, and that's..*amazing*!

 ## Could we do better?